open2c/quaich/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥5.7.0-brightgreen.svg)](https://snakemake.bitbucket.io)
 [![Build Status](https://travis-ci.org/snakemake-workflows/quaich.svg?branch=master)](https://travis-ci.org/snakemake-workflows/quaich)

-This is a `snakemake` based workflow for postprocessing of Hi-C data of .mcool files, that can be generated using `distiller` (https://github.com/mirnylab/distiller-nf).
-Unclear whether it will become a real project for public consumption or just an exercise to learn `snakemake`.
+This is a `snakemake` based workflow for postprocessing of Hi-C data stored in .mcool files, that can be generated using `distiller` (https://github.com/mirnylab/distiller-nf).
+It uses `cooltools` for calculation of compartments and insulation.
+Compartments are used to create saddles, and insulation is used to annotate domains (TADs), demarcated by strong insulation boundaries.
+It calls Hi-C peaks (peaks, dots) using `chromosight` and `mustache`.
+Uses `coolpuppy` to generate lots of pileups.

 ## Authors